Learn what laws and regulations govern work by those under 18, what types of work are allowed, and how to obtain a work permit.

 Proof of Age – A statement signed by the prospective employer stating that the employer has verified the age the of the minor by using a birth certificate, baptismal record, or other document.
 (Code of Virginia § 40.1-94).

 Minors under the age of 16 must obtain an employment certificate before their first day of employment.

 What are age certificates?

 Age certificates serve as proof of age.
-They are issued by Work Permit Issuing Officers, typically to workers age 16 and older.
+They are typically issued to workers age 16 and older.
 Proof of age is often requested by an employer as part of the hiring process when the job requires that the worker be 16 or older.
-(Code of Virginia § 40.1-104)
+(Code of Virginia § 40.1-104).

 What is the difference between a vacation or part-time certificate and a work-training certificate?

 Virginia law defines two types of employment certificates: (Code of Virginia § 40.1-85)